 - a specific or all SSIDs;

-- different time frames (last day, last week, or last month).
+- a specific time frame (last day, last week, or last month).

-Network outages chart for all given SSIDs during the last month
+Network outages chart showing reported outages for all SSIDs during the last month

 - Green: online device(s).
 Number of devices successfully connected to the cloud;